 The Managerial Grid

-Robert Blake and Jane Mouton developed The Managerial Grid theory of leadership.
-This work focuses on attitudes: concern for people and concern for results.
-Of all the leadership theories, it is very well know.
+Robert Blake and Jane Mouton developed The Managerial Grid theory of leadership describing five leadership types.
+This work focuses on the leader's attitude, specifically: concern for people and concern for results.
+Of all the leadership theories, it is the most well known.

 A visual representation of the Grid is shown below.